 STYLE AND INFLUENCE

 They are a genre-defying act and that is precisely what grabs the attention of an audience in this day and age.
-The band uses their unique blend of classical and hip-hop music to overcome stereotypes while encouraging people of all ages, races, and economic backgrounds to join together to break down cultural barriers.
+The band uses its unique blend of classical and hip-hop music to overcome stereotypes while encouraging people of all ages, races, and economic backgrounds to join together to break down cultural barriers.
 I feel like the influence and style of this group is more or less their passion for making sure that kids of all backgrounds learn to ignore perceived barriers to their future.

 But it also comes down to a passion for the music, specifically the classical interwoven with the hip-hop sounds.
 Classical seems so unyielding whereas hip-hop seems to have a smooth flow.
 However, as Kev points out in an interview with 303Magazine.com, the two styles also have similarities that the group pulls together.
 That 4/4 time, the tempos, the key signatures – all of these things are often shared between classical and hip-hop.
 Therefore, Black Violin takes from both and melds them into the sound we get from them today.
 Kev Marcus states: